telliott99/MyJava/libraries.rst

 http://introcs.cs.princeton.edu/java/home/

-One of the resources on that site is a collection of classes packaged into a ``jar`` file, which is like a zip or archive file, but one which Java knows how to find classes inside.
+One of the resources on that site is a collection of classes packaged into a ``jar`` file, which is like a zip or archive file, but one which Java knows how to navigate, finding the classes packaged inside.

 The link to the jar file is on this page